Despite car technical issues we decided to drive inland to explore Karijini National Park.

 Marius told me, as always, that it will be shallow … will I learn one day?

-After a few meters the water was almost to my waist.
-I had a camera in my hand, mobile, sat phone and car keys in the bag on my hips.
+After a few meters, the water was almost to my waist.
+I had a camera in my hand, a mobile, sat phone and car keys in the bag on my hips.
 The bottom of the river was rocky and slippery.

 You can imagine what happened next – a slipped!